Homelessness in the San Francisco Bay Area: Richmond

 As of 2017, the Richmond Police Department (RPD) have noted at least 76 encampments and about 800 people living homeless.
 About 50% of homeless residents lost their Richmond homes and ended up on the streets.
-According to the City of Richmond's memo on Homelessness Policies and Initiatives, “Richmond is already Contra Costa County’s predominant location for homeless shelter beds.”
+According to the City of Richmond's memo on Homelessness Policies and Initiatives, "Richmond is already Contra Costa County’s predominant location for homeless shelter beds."
 With a population of about 110,000 people, about 9.7% of the total population of the Contra Costa County, Richmond is a 55.4% contributor to Contra Costa County homeless shelter beds.
 Homeless people from across the Bay Area are sent to Richmond shelters, making it hard for the City of Richmond to deal with the city's own homeless population.

 Berkeley

-People's Park is currently home to many community members of Berkeley's large homeless population and has remained a safe place of refuge for them due to a long history of student advocacy, free speech riots, and protests against the University of California, Berkeley in the iconic university-owned public park.
+People's Park was until 2024 home to many community members of Berkeley's large homeless population due to a long history of student advocacy, free speech riots, and protests against the University of California, Berkeley in the iconic university-owned public park.
 Several of the largest homeless encampments in Berkeley, comprising approximately 131 residents, were swept in the spring and summer of 2021.
 Efforts have been made to build temporary transitional shelters with input from the community for those who live in tent encampments.
 A local newspaper Berkeleyside reported that an unhoused person "found [one such shelter] to be similar to a 'concentration camp,' a sentiment expressed by several other homeless people."